Wilkes-Barre/Scranton International Airport: Car

 The airport has direct access to I-81 via Exit 178.
 The Pennsylvania Turnpike (Interstate 476) can also be accessed from I-81 Southbound via Exit 175.

 Bus

-The Luzerne County Transportation Authority offers route number 17 from the airport to Wilkes-Barre, Scranton, and points en route.
+The Luzerne County Transportation Authority offers flexibility at your fingertips with their new Microtransit Service "LCTA CONNECTS".

+In August 2024, American Airlines began offering connecting luxury motorcoaches to/from Philadelphia International Airport from/to Wilkes-Barre/Scranton International Airport.
+The service is ticketed and operated as an airline flight but utilizes luxury motorcoaches, given Philadelphia's close proximity to Wilkes-Barre/Scranton and available connections as a major hub for American Airlines.
+This airside-to-airside service, which is solely for screened passengers who booked a seat on the route, is operated by American's bus service partner, Landline, on the airline's behalf.

 Car Rentals, TNCs and Taxi Service

-The following rental car companies provide their services at Wilkes-Barre: Avis, Budget, Dollar, Enterprise, Hertz and National.
-The rental car lot is across from the terminal.
+The following rental car companies provide their services at AVP: Avis, Budget, Dollar, Enterprise, Hertz and National.
+The rental car lot is across from the Terminal Building.
 With regards to Transportation Network Companies, or TNCs, Uber and Lyft have specific pick-up locations in front of the Terminal Building, on the arrivals side.
 Taxi service is provided by Burgit's City Taxi, Call-a-Car Taxi and McCarthy Flowered Cabs.

 Accidents and incidents

 AVP is a popular location for diversions.